Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/transition.md

 }
 ```

-To load transition, add the following code in the XAML file of the page.
+To load transition, add the following code in the XAML file of the page:

 ``` xaml
 <ContentPage.TransitionNames>